Following the project, the Natural Resources Wales team has been sharing best practice amongst the Welsh digital community

 At the time, agile working was still in its infancy at NRW but the digital service team were keen to use the woodland creation project to demonstrate its value. dxw led the delivery and established a fortnightly cycle of sprints to manage the project, increase transparency and build a continuous learning environment.

 Going into the project, the specification focused on content design and delivery to support the in-house digital team and accelerate the creation of content.
-However, it soon became clear that additional user research would be required to understand the different motivations and needs of users.
-By actively testing, learning and iterating we were able to gain a better understanding of both the service and user needs.
+But it soon became clear that additional user research would be needed to understand the different motivations and needs of users.
+By actively testing, learning and iterating we were able to gain a better understanding of both service and user needs.

 A new approach to creating bilingual content